John Adams (miniseries): Part III: Don't Tread on Me (1777–1781)

 In Episode 3, Adams travels to Europe with his young son John Quincy during the Revolutionary War seeking alliances with foreign nations, during which the ship transporting them battles a British frigate.
-It first shows Adams' embassy with Benjamin Franklin in the court of Louis XVI of France.
+It first shows Adams' embassy with Benjamin Franklin in the court of Louis XVI.
 The old French nobility, who are in the last decade before being consumed by the French Revolution, are portrayed as effete and decadent.
 They meet cheerfully with Franklin, seeing him as a romantic figure, little noting the democratic infection he brings with him.
 Adams, on the other hand, is a plain spoken and faithful man, who finds himself out of his depth surrounded by an entertainment- and sex-driven culture among the French elite.
 Adams finds himself at sharp odds with Benjamin Franklin, who has adapted himself to the French, seeking to obtain by seduction what Adams would gain through histrionics.
 Franklin sharply rebukes Adams for his lack of diplomatic acumen, describing it as a "direct insult followed by a petulant whine".
 Franklin soon has Adams removed from any position of diplomatic authority in Paris.
 His approach is ultimately successful and was to result in the conclusive Franco-American victory at Yorktown.

 Adams, chastened and dismayed but learning from his mistakes, then travels to the Dutch Republic to obtain monetary support for the Revolution.
 Although the Dutch agree with the American cause, they do not consider the new union a reliable and credit-worthy client.
 Adams ends his time in the Netherlands in a state of progressive illness, having sent his son away as a diplomatic secretary to the Russian Empire.